Flight of Fury: Plot

-As it turns out, Stone was born from a Muslim mother and a British father.
+As it turns out, Stone was born to a Muslim mother and a British father.
 Stone had spent his childhood in the Middle East, but was educated at Oxford.
 Stone's mother was killed in an attack by U.S. troops during Desert Storm, and as a result, a vengeful Stone formed the Black Sunday terrorist group.
 It is revealed that Eliana is Stone's second in command.
-She trains with a various guerrilla groups in the region, giving Stone the foundation he needs.
+She trains with various guerrilla groups in the region, giving Stone the foundation he needs.

-Now, Stone plans to use the X-77 and its pinpoint precision to drop two biological warfare bombs undetected one of them on Europe and one of them on the United States.
+Now, Stone plans to use the X-77 and its pinpoint precision to drop two biological warfare bombs undetected, one of them on Europe and one of them on the United States.
 Stone plans to pay Ratcher another $100 million to fly the X-77 and drop the two bombs.
 Sands, Jessica, and Rojar, make plans to get into Stone's compound and launch an attack, but Stone has about 60 heavily armed mercenaries guarding the compound.
-Rojar starts a gun fight between the terrorists while Sands rescues Jannick.
+Rojar starts a gunfight between the terrorists while Sands rescues Jannick.
 After a feud about the money, Ratcher shoots and kills Stone.

 Sands takes on a few of the terrorists by hand as Jessica shoots and kills Eliana.
-Jannick catches Ratcher while Sands and Jessica leave in the X-77 but Ratcher manages to shoot him and get up in the air in a F16.
+Jannick catches Ratcher while Sands and Jessica leave in the X-77.
+Ratcher manages to shoot Jannick and get up in the air in a F16.
 After a brief dogfight, Sands manages to shoot Ratcher down and returns home.